Fair Labor Standards Act (FLSA)

 Supervisors and managers are expected to monitor the use and impact of overtime on their department to ensure employees are consistently completing work in a reasonable amount of time in addition to ensuring that employees have been authorized to work overtime.

 Employees in non-exempt, overtime-eligible jobs must obtain approval from their direct supervisor for overtime before it is actually worked.
 Employees who work in non-exempt jobs must be compensated for all overtime hours worked regardless of whether such time was requested in advance.
-Employees who work overtime without supervisor authorization or fail to accurately report all hours of work are subject to disciplinary action up to and including termination of employment.
+Employees who work overtime without supervisor authorization or fail to accurately report all hours of work will be subject to disciplinary action up to and including discharge.

 More Information about the FLSA